Joshua-Micheletti/Notes/Programming/Protocols/LDAP/LDAP.md

 ## LDIF
 **L**DAP **D**ata **I**nterchange **F**ormat represents the extensions of the files used to add or modify entries inside a LDAP server.

+## Server information
+With the LDAP protocol it's possible to make requests to the server asking for its information and its **schema** (how the data is stored in it and what types of data it understands)